Volume dependence of microwave induced excess quasiparticles in superconducting resonators: Bifurcation power estimation

 with $m=1/4$ for a quarter-wave resonator (and lumped-element resonator) and $m=1/2$ for a half-wave. $\omega_0$ is the angular resonance frequency, $Q=(1/Q_c + 1/Q_i)^{-1}$ is the loaded quality factor with $Q_c$ the coupling quality factor and $Q_i$ the internal quality factor. $E_{res}$ is the energy stored in the resonator, which can be expressed as,

 with $\left<n_{ph}\right>$ the average number of photons in the resonator, $\hbar$ the reduced Planck constant, $L$ the total inductance and $I_0$ the maximum current in the inductor over one cycle.
-In this equation, we assumed the current to be constant over the inductor wire and that all inductive energy in the resonator can be described by a single lumped element inductor with inductance $L$.
-This is a reasonable assumption for devices studied here, as 95\% of the current in the resonator is in the Al section and the current uniformity is $>95\%$ there.
+In this equation, we assumed the current to be constant over the inductor wire and that all inductive energy in the resonator can be described by a single lumped element inductor with inductance $L$ (see previous section).
 If we would consider a completely distributed resonator, i.e. a transmission line of finite length, there would be an additional factor $1/2$ in \cref{Seq:Eres}.
 For now, we consider a quarter-wave resonator and set $m=1/4$.\\ Combining \cref{Seq:Pint,Seq:Eres}, we see,

 where $j_0=I_0/(dw)$ is the current density, $d$ is the wire thickness and $w$ is the wire width.
 The total inductance can be calculated via,

 with $l$ the wire length, $\alpha_k$ the kinetic inductance fraction, $L_k$ the total kinetic inductance and $L_{k,s}$ the sheet kinetic inductance.
 In the thin film, local limit we have $L_{k,s} = 1/(d\sigma_2\omega_0)$ \cite{Gao2008a} and at low temperatures, $k_BT\ll\Delta$, the imaginary part of the complex conductivity equals, $\sigma_2 = \pi\Delta/(\hbar\omega_0\rho_N)$ \cite{Mattis1958}, with $\rho_N$ the normal state resistivity.
 Putting this together, we find,